UMCUGenetics/Cyclomics_consensus_pipeline/README.md

 bwa	(v0.7.17)

-## Setting.py contiain paths and paramters for all scripts.
+## Setting.py contains paths and parameters used in the scripts.
 See settings.py file

 ## Run Scripts